httpwg/http-extensions/draft-ietf-httpbis-priority.md

 retransmission.
 In this section we will use QUIC as an example to discusss a couple scenarios an implementation need to consider.

-{{!I-D.ietf-quic-transport}}, Section 13.3 states that endpoints SHOULD prioritize retransmission over sending new data, unless otherwise specified by application.
-When an HTTP/3 application uses priority scheme defined in this document, the QUIC transport layer MAY take stream priorities as input to scheduling the sending of both retransmission data and new data.
-For example, if one stream with higher urgency has new data to send and another stream with lower urgency has retransmission data to send, a QUIC transport may choose to schedule the higher urgency new data before the lower urgency retransmission data.
+{{!I-D.ietf-quic-transport}}, Section 13.3 states "Endpoints SHOULD prioritize retransmission of data over sending new data, unless priorities specified by the application indicate otherwise".
+When an HTTP/3 application uses the priority scheme defined in this document, the QUIC transport implementation SHOULD consider the relative priority of streams when scheduling of new data and retransmission data.
+For example, if one stream with higher urgency has new data to send and another stream with lower urgency has retransmission data to send, a QUIC transport is more likely to fulfil the application's intent if it chooses to schedule the higher urgency new data before the lower urgency retransmission data.
+While there is no requirement on QUIC implementations to implement the extensible priority scheme, an aligned prioritization model can help applications manage scheduling expectations.

 {{?I-D.ietf-quic-recovery}}, Section 6.2.4 also highlights consideration of application priorities when sending probe packets after PTO timer expiration.